WKAL: History

 Target Communications bought WKAL and its FM sister station (which had reverted to WKAL-FM) from Green and Simmons in 1987; soon after taking over, on February 1, 1988, the station's call sign was changed to WFRG, and it began simulcasting the "96 Frog" country music format of the FM station, which had become WFRG-FM at 96.1.
-The AM call letters were changed to WZLB on November 29, 1991, as the station began simulcasting an adult standards format with WTLB in Utica; in February 1992, WZLB and WTLB switched to the Satellite Music Network's Kool Gold oldies programming.
+The AM’s callsign was changed to WZLB on November 29, 1991, as the station began simulcasting an adult standards format with WTLB in Utica; in February 1992, WZLB and WTLB switched to the Satellite Music Network's Kool Gold oldies programming.
 WZLB's local marketing agreement with WTLB ended on April 1, 1993, and the station returned to simulcasting WFRG-FM; on May 15, 1993, WZLB reverted to the WFRG call sign.
-Target Communications eventually became Arrow Communications, which went into receivership in 1992; in November 1993, WFRG AM-FM was purchased by Forever Broadcasting, which renamed the stations WODZ and launched an oldies format, with the country format and WFRG-FM call letters moving to 104.3 FM.
-The AM call letters changed again on November 25, 1996, this time to WFRY; this was to warehouse the call letters for a sister station in Watertown, and the call letters were reverted to WODZ on February 14, 1997.
+Target Communications eventually became Arrow Communications, which went into receivership in 1992; in November 1993, WFRG AM-FM was purchased by Forever Broadcasting, which renamed the stations WODZ and launched an oldies format, with the country format and callsign WFRG-FM moving to 104.3 MHz.
+The AM’s callsign changed again on November 25, 1996, this time to WFRY; this was to warehouse the callsign for a sister station in Watertown, and the callsign reverted to WODZ on February 14, 1997.

 Forever sold the station to the Bible Broadcasting Network (BBN) in 1999; after the sale was completed that May, the station became WYFY, and replaced the simulcast of WODZ-FM with a 24-hour broadcast of BBN's satellite-fed religious programming.
 BBN sold the station to Tune In Broadcasting in 2011; Tune In chose to return the station to commercial operation, forcing WYFY to leave the air following the completion of the sale on May 6, 2011, as only noncommercial stations can maintain main studios outside of their broadcast area (the former studios at the transmitter site in Rome were demolished).
-In addition, BBN retained the WYFY call letters; as a result, the station was renamed WRUY, swapping with the construction permit for a BBN station in Cambridge, Ohio.
+In addition, BBN retained the callsign WYFY; as a result, the station was renamed WRUY, swapping with the construction permit for a BBN station in Cambridge, Ohio.
 WRUY tested its signal with public service announcements and station identification (which claimed service to the nearby Syracuse market) in late February 2012, but on April 1 the call letters were changed back to WKAL.
 The station returned to the air again on May 4, 2012, but went silent three days later due to technical difficulties.
 WKAL again resumed broadcasting on April 24, 2013, with nostalgia programming from the 1920s Radio Network, as well as a station identification announcing that the station was conducting an "engineering test broadcast" and that "a brand new WKAL" would launch soon.
 However, on May 8, 2013, satellite problems, an interference complaint, and the theft of copper strapping from the station's tower led WKAL to again leave the air.